Useful Links: Adverse Events Reporting and Medical enquiries

 The flu viruses predominantly circulate during the winter.
 So you should think about how to help protect yourself as the flu season approaches, as this is when you are most vulnerable.

-Vaccination is the most effective way to avoid developing the flu4, and if you have chronic respiratory disease, you are eligible for a free flu vaccination on the NHS as you are classified at high risk of complications5.
-Get vaccinated early – from October to early November – to ensure you’re protected right through the winter.
+Vaccination is the most effective way to avoid developing the flu4, and if you have chronic respiratory disease, you are eligible for a free flu vaccination on the NHS as you are classified at high risk of complications3.
+Get vaccinated as soon as possible, ideally before the end of November, to ensure you’re protected right through the winter5.

 Other ways to avoid infection